Development & Infrastructure

 If you are witnessing dangerous driving in your area such as speeding or hoon driving behaviour, please report this to the South Australian Police by calling 131 444.

-For more information see the South Australian Police Traffic Watch page
+For more information see the South Australian Police Traffic Watch page or read the

 The process used to determine whether traffic control should be installed is as follows: